 By default, memory is allocated to a process on the node on which the process is executing.
-If a process moves from node to node while it running, a higher percentage of memory references are made to remote nodes.
-Because remote accesses typically have higher access times, process performance can be diminished.
+If a process moves from node to node while it is running, a higher percentage of memory references are made to remote nodes.
+Because remote accesses typically have higher access times, performance can degrade.
 CPU instruction pipelines also have to be reloaded.

+The dplace(1) command specifies scheduling and memory placement policies for the process.
 You can use the dplace command to bind a related set of processes to specific CPUs or nodes to prevent process migrations.
-In some cases, this improves performance since a higher percentage of memory accesses are made to local nodes.
+In some cases, this improves performance because a higher percentage of memory accesses are made to local nodes.

-Processes always execute within a CpuMemSet.
-The CpuMemSet specifies the CPUs on which a process can execute.
-By default, processes usually execute in a CpuMemSet that contains all the CPUs in the system.
-For information on CpusMemSets, see the SGI Cpuset Software Guide.
+Processes always execute within a cpuset.
+The cpuset specifies the CPUs on which a process can run.
+By default, processes usually execute in a cpuset that contains all the CPUs in the system.
+For information about cpusets, see the SGI Cpuset Software Guide.

-The dplace command invokes an SGI kernel hook (module called numatools) to create a placement container consisting of all the CPUs (or a or a subset of CPUs) of a cpuset.
-The dplace process is placed in this container and by default is bound to the first CPU of the cpuset associated with the container.
+The dplace command creates a placement container that includes all the CPUs, or a or a subset of CPUs, of a cpuset.
+The dplace process is placed in this container and, by default, is bound to the first CPU of the cpuset associated with the container.
 Then dplace invokes exec to execute the command.

 The command executes within this placement container and remains bound to the first CPU of the container.
-As the command forks child processes, they inherit the container and are bound to the next available CPU of the container.
+As the command forks child processes, the child processes inherit the container and are bound to the next available CPU of the container.

 If you do not specify a placement file, dplace binds processes sequentially in a round-robin fashion to CPUs of the placement container.
 For example, if the current cpuset consists of physical CPUs 2, 3, 8, and 9, the first process launched by dplace is bound to CPU 2.
-The first child process forked by this process is bound to CPU 3, the next process (regardless of whether it is forked by parent or child) to 8, and so on.
+The first child process forked by this process is bound to CPU 3.
+The next process, regardless of whether it is forked by a parent or a child, is bound to CPU 8, and so on.
 If more processes are forked than there are CPUs in the cpuset, binding starts over with the first CPU in the cpuset.

-For more information on dplace(1) and examples of how to use the command, see the dplace(1) man page.
+For more information about dplace(1), see the dplace(1) man page.
+The dplace(1) man page also includes examples of how to use the command.

-The dplace(1) command accepts the following options: